yojoots/libbitcoin-system-wiki/Labor-and-Leisure.md

 Labor and leisure are complimentary [human actions](https://en.wikipedia.org/wiki/Action_axiom) that pertain [production and consumption](Production-and-Consumption) of [economic goods](https://en.m.wikipedia.org/wiki/Goods_and_services).
-Labor implies both production and consumption, while leisure implies only consumption.
-Labor and leisure are the *processes* by which goods are created and destroyed.
+Labor is the process of consumption to produce an economic good (production).
+Leisure is the process of consumption that does not produce an economic good.
+Consumption without [utility](Glossary#utility) is the process of [waste](https://en.wikipedia.org/wiki/Waste).
 These actions should not be conflated with goods.

 > labor always involves the forgoing of leisure, a desirable good
 >